nickls/co-founder-survey/README.md

 * What would you want your role to be, before we reach product market fit?
 * What would you want your role to be, we reach PMF?
 * What would you want your role to be, we start to really scale?
+* If your role becomes unavailable (i.e. the board hires a professional CEO), what would you want your new role to be?

 ### Logistics